 - Access controls.
 System activity must be traced to a specific user.

 - Audit controls.
-Organizations need to implement procedures to view and record activity in information systems that deal with ePHI.
+Covered entities need to implement procedures to view and record activity in information systems that deal with ePHI.

-- Secure data transmission.
+- Secure data transmission and data backup.
 When transmitting ePHI, it should be encrypted.

 - Firewall security.
-This prevents unauthorized access from the outside by requiring identity-based authorization to access ePHI.
+This prevents access in an unauthorized manner from the outside by requiring identity-based authorization to access ePHI.

 3. Administrative safeguards for ePHI

 These safeguards ensure employee compliance with the Security Rule.
-They include established procedures and training on those procedures when dealing with ePHI.
+They include established policies and procedures, and training on those policies and procedures when dealing with ePHI.

 Administrative standards include: